TEAM OF LIFE

 Teaching you to deliver our unique resilience programme

-Participants decide who they would like to think of as being in their ‘team of life’ from among their family, friends and other people who are important to them
+Children decide who they would like to think of as being in their ‘team of life’ from among their family, friends and other people who are important to them

 "It helped me realise I am not alone and it's okay to ask for help" - Team of Life Participant